-2.3 2015 Group variable remuneration policy
+2.3 2017 Group variable remuneration policy

-Allocation of variable remuneration is not contractual, it depends on both individual and collective performance and takes into account previously defined quantitative and qualitative criteria, integrating risks.
+Allocation of variable remuneration depends on both individual and collective performance and takes into account previously defined quantitative and qualitative criteria, integrating risks.
 It also takes into consideration the economic, social, and competitive context.
-In order to avoid any conflicts of interest, variable remuneration is not directly or solely linked to the amount of revenues generated.
+In order to avoid any conflict of interest, variable remuneration is not directly or solely linked to the amount of revenues generated.